jacoscaz/quadstore/README.md

 #### `POST /delete`

 Mirrors `RDF/JS`'s `Store.delete()` method.
-Accepts a payload of quads serialized either in `application/n-quads` or `application/trig` and deleted them from the store.
+Accepts a payload of quads serialized either in `application/n-quads` or `application/trig` and deletes them from the store.

     POST http://127.0.0.1:8080/delete